orealeb/PlateAnalyzer/README.md

 Initial results from PlateAnalyzer prototype.
 Used in finding nutrients in food.

-Input: Image of food / Size
+Input: Image of food and quantity/size

 Output: Calories and other relevant nutrient information